mora-lab/installing/planemo/README.md

 <img src="images/Planem24.png" width="800">
 <br>

-## - Make Galaxy aware of the new tool(s) and build the tool menus:
+## - Make Galaxy aware of the new tool and build the tool menus:
 <br>

 > Assuming that the tool is ready, now we can "make Galaxy aware of the new files".
 Galaxy recognizes installed tools through the `tool_conf.xml` configuration file located in the `config/` directory.
 Therefore, new tools can be added to existing or new sections in the following way: